Hacking-the-Cloud/hackingthe.cloud/content/terraform/terraform_enterprise_metadata_service.md

 ## Docker Containers and Metadata Services

-Aside from container escapes via [mounted Docker sockets](https://www.secureideas.com/blog/2018/05/escaping-the-whale-things-you-probably-shouldnt-do-with-docker-part-1.html) or [kernel exploits](https://www.cyberark.com/resources/threat-research-blog/the-route-to-root-container-escape-using-kernel-exploitation), running user-supplied code in a container is an interesting opportunity in a cloud context.
+Aside from [container escapes](https://www.cyberark.com/resources/threat-research-blog/the-route-to-root-container-escape-using-kernel-exploitation), running user-supplied code in a container is an interesting opportunity in a cloud context.
 The specifics will depend upon the cloud provider.
 For example, in AWS, an attacker could target the [Instance Metadata Service](https://hackingthe.cloud/aws/general-knowledge/intro_metadata_service/).
 This would provide the attacker IAM credentials for the IAM role associated with the EC2 instance.

-Other opportunities include things such as the instance [user data](https://hackingthe.cloud/aws/general-knowledge/introduction_user_data/), which may help enumerate what software is on the host, or what integrations it has outside of it.
+Other opportunities include things such as the instance [user data](https://hackingthe.cloud/aws/general-knowledge/introduction_user_data/), which may help enumerate what software is on the host, potentially leak secrets, or reveal what the associated IAM role has access to.
+It is also possible to use this to pivot to other machines in the VPC/subnet which would otherwise be inaccessible, or to attempt to hit services exposed on localhost on the TFE host (hitting 172.17.0.1).

 ## Attack Prevention